-French embassy attacked in Burkina Faso's capital
+French Embassy attacked in Burkina Faso's capital

-Both the French Embassy and the General Staff of the Armed Forces, the headquarters of Burkina Faso's armed forces, have come under attack, a government statement said, and there are security forces on the scene.

-It urged people to keep calm and avoid areas where there might be gunfire.
+A spokesman for the French Ministry of Defense told CNN the situation at the embassy was under control.

-Freelance journalist Yacouba Ouédraogo, who is in Ouagadougou, told CNN the shooting had stopped and that the people who attacked the army headquarters wore Burkinabe army clothes.
+Freelance journalist Yacouba Ouédraogo, who is in Ouagadougou, told CNN the shooting had stopped and that the people who attacked the army headquarters wore Burkinabé army clothes.

-The Prime Ministry posted on Facebook that its office was not affected by the attack.

-Burkina Faso's national police had warned people to move away from areas around the "vicinity of the Prime Ministry -- and the United Nations roundabout."

-"The specialized units of the defense and security forces are in action," the force said on its official Facebook page.
+A government statement urged people to keep calm and avoid areas where there might be gunfire.

-The French Embassy earlier said on Facebook that attacks were underway at the embassy and the French Institute, a cultural organization located about a mile away from the embassy.
+The French Embassy earlier said on Facebook that attacks were underway there and at the French Institute, a cultural organization about a mile away.

 France's ambassador to Burkina Faso, Xavier Lapdecab, urged people via Twitter to act with "absolute precaution" as the attack was ongoing.

-France's special envoy to Africa's Sahel region, Jean-Marc Châtaigner, referred to a "terrorist attack" in a post on Twitter, as he urged people to avoid the city center.
+Burkina Faso's national police warned people to move away from areas around the "vicinity of the Prime Ministry -- and the United Nations roundabout" in a post on its Facebook page.
+"The specialized units of the defense and security forces are in action," it said.

+The Prime Minister's office later posted on Facebook that it was not affected by the attack.

-The US Embassy urged people to seek shelter amid reports of gunfire.
+The US Embassy urged people to seek shelter.

 "Attacks are reported to be ongoing in downtown Ouagadougou, in the Koulouba area.
 The affected area includes the Chief of Staff Headquarters.
 Avoid downtown Ouagadougou.
 Shelter in place.
 Monitor local media for updates," it said on Twitter.